silverstripeltd/silverstripe-discoverer/docs/simple-usage.md

 * [Detailed usage](detailed-querying.md)
 * [Detailed result handling](detailed-result-handling.md)

 This module does not provide a search results page out of the box.
-You can hook it up to your existing results page, or create a new one.
-A minimal example of a `SearchResultsController` is below, along with the Silverstripe template that might go alongside it.
+Why?
+Because we do not want to prescribe the way that you have to interact with search.

+That said, below we have some examples on how you could set up search using a basic Page (managed through the CMS like any other Page), and Controller.

 ## `SearchResults.php`

+A basic Page type that can be managed through the CMS.

 ```php
 <?php